neavo/LinguaGacha/README_EN.md

 - See [Wiki - Supported Formats](https://github.com/neavo/LinguaGacha/wiki/%E6%94%AF%E6%8C%81%E7%9A%84%E6%96%87%E4%BB%B6%E6%A0%BC%E5%BC%8F) for examples.
 Submit format requests via [ISSUES](https://github.com/neavo/LinguaGacha/issues)

 ## Recent Updates 📅
+- 20260121 v0.50.0
+  - Redesigned the entire workflow of translation projects
+    - A single `.lg` project file contains all project data
+    - Rules such as `Glossary`, `Pre-translation Replacement`, and `Post-translation Replacement` are independent for each project
+    - Progress is written to the project file in real-time, allowing work to resume at any time
+    - Generating `Translated Files` no longer requires `Source Files`
+    - ... ...
+  - Redesigned the `Name Field Extraction` feature
+  - Removed - `Partial Re-translation` feature (can be achieved via `Proofreading Tasks`)

 - 20260118 v0.41.0
   - ADD - `Model Management` feature
     - Replaces the original `Interface Management` feature, need to be reconfigured